Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Local Server/LocalServerServices/readme.md

 ## Additional information

-Local Server can be downloaded for Windows and Linux platforms.
+Local Server can be downloaded for Windows and Linux platforms from the [developers website](https://developers.arcgis.com/downloads/apis-and-sdks?product=local-server#arcgis-runtime-local-server).
 Local Server is not supported on macOS.

 ## Tags